Image Credit: @Mother_Pukka via Instagram

 1. Get clear on your brand

 Anna mentioned some advice she been given about ensuring a really clear brand, which was to come up with 3 defining words that describe all things Mother Pukka to help her to stay ‘on-message’ with everything she does.
 Her words were ‘funny’, ‘honest’ and ‘colourful’, and on reflection those three elements really do come through so strongly both visually and in her tone of voice online.
-I was thinking about the 3 words which best describe Brand New Mum – I’m still working on them, and plan to sit down later and give it some proper attention – but I’m thinking it’ll be along the lines of inspiration, information and fun.
+I was thinking about the 3 words which best describe my business brand – I’m still working on them, and plan to sit down later and give it some proper attention – but I’m thinking it’ll be along the lines of inspiration, ideas and fun.

 2. Identify key influencers